 - Any dog which by loud or unusual barking or howling shall cause the peace and quiet of the neighborhood or any of the occupants of adjacent premises to be disturbed

-Livestock must housed on property with at least 600 square feet for the first animal and at least 400 square feet for each additional animal.
+Livestock must be housed on property with at least 600 square feet for the first animal and at least 400 square feet for each additional animal.
 The animals must also be kept no less than 100 feet away from structure being used or occupied on another property.

 Any person that owns or who is in control of any chickens, geese, turkeys or other fowl shall be keep the chickens, geese, turkeys or other fowl enclosed upon his own premises.
 No poultry or other fowl shall be kept in any enclosure which is nearer than 100 feet to any building being used or occupied.